How to Set or Change Hostname in CentOS and Rocky Linux

 Introduction

-how to set or change hostname in centos guide
+This article shows how to set or change a hostname in CentOS and Rocky Linux.

 Prerequisites